wp-plugins/google-news/readme.txt

 Stable tag: trunk

 Displays N first news items from a selectable Google News RSS feed, inline or as a widget.
+Now with multiple feeds.

 == Description ==